ryik5/BookLibraryManager/LibraryManager/README.md

 # Library Manager

-LibraryManager is a WPF-based desktop application designed to manage a library's collection of books, movies, and games.
+Library Manager is a WPF-based desktop application designed to manage a library's collection of books, movies, and games.
 It provides a user-friendly interface for both patrons and administrators, allowing them to handle reservations, and inventory management seamlessly.

 ## Features